liminma/rate-limiter/README.md

 # rate-limiter

-A Python library for rate limiting using the token bucket algorithm, with support for both simple requests-per-second limiting and advanced model-specific rate limiting for LLM APIs.
+A Python library for rate limiting, with support for both simple requests-per-second limiting and advanced model-specific rate limiting for LLM APIs.

 ## Features

 - 🚀 **Two rate limiting strategies**:
   - **RPS Limiters**: Simple requests-per-second limiting with token bucket algorithm
-  - **Model Rate Limiters**: Advanced rate limiting for LLM APIs (RPM, TPM, parallel requests)
+  - **Model Rate Limiters**: Advanced rate limiting for LLM APIs (RPM, TPM, parallel requests) using sliding time windows
 - ⚡ **Async & Sync Support**: Works with both synchronous and asynchronous code
 - 🎯 **Easy to Use**: Decorators and context managers for seamless integration
 - 🔒 **Thread-Safe**: Built-in synchronization for concurrent operations